Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{EDICAL} image segmentation (MIS) refers to obtaining the accurate pixel-level semantic interpretation on clinical medical images.
-With its significant practical values for auxiliary diagnosis, MIS has drawn impressive progress with the development of deep neural networks \cite{b1,b2,b3}.
-Numerous works have emerged and demonstrated superior performances, even in complex scenarios (\emph{i.e.} cross-domain medical image segmentation) \cite{b4,b5,b6,b7,b8,b9}.
+\IEEEPARstart{M}{EDICAL} image segmentation refers to obtaining the accurate pixel-level semantic prediction of clinical medical images.
+With its significant practical values for auxiliary diagnosis, medical image segmentation has impressive drawn progress with the development of deep learning \cite{b1,b2,b3}.
+Numerous works have emerged and demonstrated superior performances, even in complex scenarios (\emph{i.e.} cross-domain segmentation \cite{b4,b5,b6,b7,b8}).
 However, these models heavily rely on massive parameters and deeper network frameworks, which could not be applied on edge or embedded devices.
-Meanwhile, due to the high-resolution popularity of most medical images (\emph{i.e.} $10^{5}\times 10^{5}$ in \cite{b33}), shallow models are not sufficient to learn their rich spatial contextual information.
-Obtaining high-accuracy segmentation from the medical images with lightweight models still remains challenging, especially in complex (\emph{i.e.} cross-domain) scenarios.
-To address this issue, various lightweight technologies are taken into consideration for efficient medical image segmentation \cite{b10,b11}.
-In recent years, efficient medical image segmentation attracts plentiful attention since its great practical value for medical image analysis in real scenes.
+Meanwhile, due to the popularity of high-resolution most medical images (\emph{e.g.} $10^{5}\times10^{5}$ in \cite{b33}), shallow models are not sufficient to learn their rich spatial contextual information.
+Obtaining high-accuracy segmentation from the medical images with lightweight models still remains challenging, especially in complex scenarios.
+To address this issue, various lightweight technologies have been taken into consideration for efficient medical image segmentation \cite{b10,b11}.